Warriparinga: Post-European settlement

 After the establishment of the City of Adelaide, the land was granted to George Fife Angas in 1839.
 Named after a local ford, "Fairford" consisted of land and a single-roomed cottage.
-In 1843 George Angas leased the site to Henry William Trimmer.
+In 1843 George Angas leased the site to William Henry Trimmer.
 Trimmer worked the land for many years, eventually purchasing the site from the South Australian Company in 1862 for the sum of £1,118.

 Under Trimmer's custodianship, Fairford was developed to include over 13 acre of vineyards – incorporating Gouais, Verdelho, Black Portugal and Grenache varieties – and various fruit trees.
-Henry Trimmer became a respected viticulturist, eventually taking on the role of Treasurer for the South Australian Vinegrowers' Association, although his "addiction to his own vintage" was to result in health problems later in life.
+Trimmer became a respected viticulturist, eventually taking on the role of Treasurer for the South Australian Vinegrowers' Association, although his "addiction to his own vintage" was to result in health problems later in life.
 During this time the house was extended and a coach house was added to the property in the 1860s – it is suggested by Dolling that these improvements may have been designed by colonial architect, (and Lord Mayor), Edmund Wright.

 Upon Trimmer's death in 1867, the property was passed to Trimmer's wife, Eliza Catherine Trimmer, and Edward Amand Wright, before being sold to Henry Laffer in 1876.
 Henry Laffer continued farming the land, although his son, Albert, chose to focus more on fruit trees than vineyards and grazing.
 The house was also modified during this period, with significant alterations occurring in the 1890s and again in 1923, at which point it took the form that it retains today – that of a 1920s bungalow.

 The Laffer family remained on the property for 112 years, earning it the new name of "Laffer's Triangle".